 Son of David, Son of Abraham, Son of Man

-The two genealogical lists of Jesus the Messiah are found in Matthew 1:1-17 and Luke 3:23-38 and differ greatly.
-However the purposes of the two writers, therefore, as well as the primary focus of their individual lists, were very much different from one another, a fact which will go a long way toward reconciling some of the alleged discrepancies.
-It is the view of many biblical scholars Matthew was following the legal & royal line of descent to Joseph, whereas Luke was following the natural & blood line of descent to Mary.
+Christs genealology is listed in two places in the New Testament - Matthew 1:1-17 and Luke 3:23-38.
+However, what causes much perplexity and finger pointing is that each list is very different from the other.
+However, the reason for compiling each list in the first place, and the primary focus of each list differed greatly.
+This goes a long was towards reconciling some of the alleged discrepancies.
+It is pretty apparent that Matthew was following the legal & royal line of descent to Joseph, whereas Luke was following the natural & blood line of descent to Mary.

 Jesus and Modern Day Skepticism